 With no limit to the number of points you can earn, Australia's highest earning rate for Singapore Airlines KrisFlyer miles on 'everyday' Visa spend and the ability to earn points with Qantas, Virgin Australia Velocity and Malaysia Airlines Enrich (depending on the card variation you choose), the BankSA Amplify Signature Visa shouldn't be overlooked when considering your next frequent flyer credit card.

-Backed by Westpac Group – a portfolio that also includes St. George and Bank of Melbourne – BankSA tempts new cardholders with either 80,000 bonus Qantas Points (if you choose the Amplify Signature with Qantas Points card) or as an online exclusive, 100,000 bonus Amplify points (if you choose Amplify Signature with Amplify Points, being worth 50,000 Velocity, KrisFlyer or Enrich points), to help keep you flying in business class.
+Backed by Westpac Group – a portfolio that also includes St. George and Bank of Melbourne – BankSA tempts new cardholders with either 90,000 bonus Qantas Points (if you choose the Amplify Signature with Qantas Points card) or up to 200,000 bonus Amplify points (if you choose Amplify Signature with Amplify Points): currently worth up to 100,000 Velocity, KrisFlyer or Enrich miles, to help keep you flying in business class.

 BankSA Amplify Signature card: fast facts